February 10, 2020

 Fixed breaks are also important in online training to remain receptive.

-Place 2: Learning without a plan
+Rank 2: Learning without a plan

 Beispiel für einen Lernplan im Online-Kurs.
 Quelle: blink.it-Lernplattform

-Place 1: Boring learning methods
+Rank 1: Boring learning methods

 Multimediales Lernen stimuliert das Gehirn, erhält die Motivation und erhöht den Lerneffekt.

-You can implement such Blended Learning in 9 simple steps.
-Download our free guide "Blended Learning for Trainers" now and start your next training without the 3 typical learning mistakes!
+You can implement such blended learning in 9 simple steps.
+Download our free guide “Blended Learning for Trainers” now and start your next training without the 3 typical learning mistakes!

 You are a trainer and want to offer blended learning?
 Get our guide "Blended Learning for Trainers: Start in 9 Steps" for free.